omarsamyi/omarsamyi/README.md

 # 💫 About Me:
-??
-I’m currently working on automation tools and technologies to optimize software development and deployment<br>??
-I’m currently learning AI machine learning, DevOps tools<br>??
-Ask me about DevOps and AI<br>
+🔭 I’m currently working on automation tools and technologies to optimize software development and deployment<br>🌱 I’m currently learning AI machine learning, DevOps tools<br>💬 Ask me about DevOps and AI<br>

 ## 🌐 Socials: